 Rumor has it that canvassing will be completed today in Wisconsin's Supreme Court election which will allow the declaration of an official winner.

 From a data perspective, it's been interesting.
 By midnight on election day the incumbent held about a 700 vote lead with 99% of precincts reported.
 Although the AP wouldn't call the race, pundits said that it was very unlikely that the lead would change based on past voting patterns in the last 1%.

 Did you ever hear the phrase "Past performance is no indication of future returns"?
 I guess someone should have reminded the pundits.
 By morning, the challenger turned things around and climbed to a 200+ vote lead with just a single precinct left to report.

-Again, the pundits said that, based on past patterns in that precinct, the challenger's lead would be cut by about 100 votes leaving her with slightly more than a 100 vote lead and guaranteeing a recount.
+Again, the pundits said that, based on past patterns in that precinct, the challenger's lead would be cut by about 100 votes leaving her with slightly more than a 100 vote lead, guaranteeing a recount.
 The last precinct didn't change the lead by more than a few votes.

 In spite of the "Past performance is no indication of future returns" disclaimer, this was a statistically interesting result.
 Any time there is a major change in patterns, it should stand out to statisticians.
 That's not a statement about vote fraud.
-Just a statistical statement that it's a new pattern.
+It's just a statement that a new pattern emerged.

 But then things got even more interesting.

-The same day that a few of us were saying "hmm, interesting change in patterns", it was announced that ALL the votes in Brookfield (Waukesha County), had been excluded in the original count.
+On the same day that people were saying "hmm, an interesting change in patterns", it was announced that ALL the votes in Brookfield (Waukesha County), had been excluded from the original count.
 Not miscounted but completely missed.
 This was over 14,000 votes that no one had noticed were missing.
-Unlike some other precincts, Brookfield followed its traditional voting pattern and turned the lead from 200 votes in favor of the challenger to 7500 in favor of the incumbent.
+Unlike some other precincts, Brookfield did follow its traditional voting pattern and turned the lead from 200 votes in favor of the challenger to 7500 in favor of the incumbent.